subraatakumar/TechCraft-Modern-Web-Development-Course/README.md

-# Deep Dive Into Modern Web Development
+# Tech Craft Full Stack Mastery: Deep Dive Into Modern Web Development

 Learn React, Redux, Node.js, MongoDB, GraphQL and TypeScript in one go!
 This course introduces you to modern JavaScript-based web development with a focus on building single-page applications using React and REST APIs with Node.js.